rhtconsulting/rhc-ose/README.md

 Lists broker data in a form compatible with traditional shell utilities like grep and sed.
 Intended to quickly answer questions of the form "How may applications are in OpenShift?"
 Implementation is not particularly efficient, and this script will probably explode in a large environment, such as Online.
+Use --help to see what's available.

 - oo-purge-apps
 Utility to purge applications more than X days old.